I’d had 11 hours of flying lessons with my instructor. Four weekends.

 In 2003 the airplane was already 25 years old.
 I was 45 years old.
 The instructor pilot was younger than the student and the airplane.
 Ina is now an Airbus Captain at Philippine Airlines.

 I felt ready!
 Ina was convinced I was ready!
-I don’t know what the airplane thought.
+I didn’t know what the airplane thought.

 Ina flew with me on a final check flight, three takeoffs and landings.
 She told me to think of my favorite food, positive thoughts.
 Like Peter Pan.